Before the dream of Smart Buildings can be recognized, commercial real estate owners and operators need to perfect basic blocking and tackling.

 This infographic compares the two processes point by point.

 Since the Financial Crisis of 2008, the real estate industry has seen a recovery and large returns in many markets (albeit not all).
 Now, a decade later, high yields are no longer guaranteed.

 With revenue progression relatively fixed, the focus for CRE owners and operators should be on cost reduction and tenant retention for added value and stabilized NOI.

 Many Commercial Real Estate (CRE) companies bill their tenants each month based on the amount of electricity, water and/or gas they consume.
 Generally, this is a smart business move.

-In most cases, under-maintaining assets leads to a “debt” that is impossible to recover from.
-Worse, this reactive maintenance process relies on tenant complaints for fault detection, which means the problem likely has been occurring for days or even weeks.Read More
+Under-maintaining assets leads to a “debt” that is impossible to recover from.
+Worse, this reactive maintenance process relies on tenant complaints for fault detection.

 Get a visual breakdown of how Enertiv's Operations Performance System works at different levels of a building.
 From tracking fan belt failure on the roof, to submetering tenants throughout a building and all the way down to chiller performance in the basement.

 Transparency is an abstract concept, but it is something that building operators need to do their job effectively.
 This visual will help you see what we mean by transparency into your assets.

 Imagine it’s 1:14 AM.
 Demand for your exhaust fan was interrupted and the fan scheduling was reset to factory settings.
 As a system essential for the health of occupants, it should be running 24/7.
 Instead, later that night, some of the cleaning crew gets sick due to a lack of ventilation in the basement.

 Unfortunately, this is not a hypothetical.
 This is a real situation that occurred with an Enertiv customer, and illustrates well what we mean by “critical” equipment.